 The Chicago Department of Family and Support Services (DFSS) operates six Warming Centers during work weekdays when temperatures dip below 32 degrees.
 Additional facilities are opened as needed including Senior Centers, libraries, and Park District buildings.
 The Warming Centers that DFSS operates are not open on weekday holidays unless specifically indicated.
 This is why it is so important to contact 3-1-1 for Warming Center information, especially during off hours or on holidays.

-The Garfield Center, located at 10 S. Kedzie Avenue, is available 24 hours a day, seven days a week to connect residents to supportive services and emergency shelter.
+The Garfield Center, located at 10 S. Kedzie Avenue, is available 24 hours a day, seven days a week to connect residents to emergency shelter.

 Call 3-1-1 to locate a Warming Center in your area.

 (DFSS Warming Centers are not open on weekday holidays unless specifically indicated.
 Hours and days may be extended under extreme conditions.
 Also, other City facilities might be designated for warming purposes during off hours, That is why it is important to call 3-1-1 for information concerning Warming Center locations, especially during off hours and on weekday holidays)

 1140 W. 79th Street